 Having this card increases the value of your other ThankYou points

-Many people have ThankYou points from another Citi product, either the Citi ThankYou® Preferred Card which had a nice bonus a few years back, or from downgrading other cards to a no-fee product that earns ThankYou points.
+Many people have ThankYou points from another Citi product, like the Citi Rewards+℠ Card which is a great no-fee product that earns ThankYou points.

-Points can be combined across all your ThankYou accounts, which means that if you have a “premium” card like the Citi ThankYou® Premier you can effectively pool and then transfer all your ThankYou points to airline partners.
+Points can be combined across all your ThankYou accounts, which means that if you have a “premium” card like the Citi Premier® Card you can effectively pool and then transfer all your ThankYou points to airline partners.

 This card — and the new transfer partners — aren’t game changers.